Plaza Río Hondo: Opening and success: 1980s

 In November 1982, the mall had inauguration events including things such as fashion shows, exhibitions, and music.
 These events took place starting on the 5th of that month and ending in December of that year.
 The mall opened with 70 stores of which included Barker's, Woolworth, Pueblo Supermarket, Walgreens, Kinney Shoes, Gordon's, Marianne, La Favorita, Centro Disco, Thom McAn, Hallmark, Almacenes Rodríguez, Flagg Shoes, Madison, Preciosa, Butler Shoes, Lerner's, Almacenes Karlo, RadioShack, Baker Shoes, Zales, Rahola, Tiffany Bakery, Land of Oz, Lee Borinquen, Taco Paco, Burger King, Golden Skillet, Almacenes González, La Giralda, and many more.
 It also featured on opening free parking for over 2,000 cars.

 On October 20, 1983, after the acquiring of 5 Barker's stores on the island by the Kmart Corporation, a new Kmart store would inaugurate at Plaza Río Hondo in the former Barker's space.

 On March 26, 1985, a Ponderosa Steakhouse opened at the mall.

-On July 3, 1986, the Rio Hondo Cinemas a 6-screen cinema opened owned by the Caribbean Cinemas chain.
+On July 3, 1986, the Río Hondo Cinemas a 6-screen cinema opened owned by the Caribbean Cinemas chain.
 It opened with premieres such as Cobra, The Karate Kid Part II, Off Beat, Poltergeist II: The Other Side, and Psycho III.